ubernostrum/django-registration/docs/forms.rst

    built-in :class:`~django.contrib.auth.forms.UserCreationForm`, and
    has the following fields, all of which are required:

-   ``username``
+   `username`
        The username to use for the new account.
 This is represented as a text input which validates that the username is unique, consists entirely of alphanumeric characters and underscores and is at most 30 characters in length.

-   ``email``
+   `email`
       The email address to use for the new account.
 This is represented as a text input which accepts email addresses up to 75 characters in length.

-   ``password1``
+   `password1`
       The password to use for the new account.
-This is represented as a password input (``input type="password"`` in the rendered HTML).
+This is represented as a password input.

-   ``password2``
+   `password2`
       The password to use for the new account.
-This is represented as a password input (``input type="password"`` in the rendered HTML).
+This is represented as a password input.
+The two password fields are used to catch typos.

-   Because this is a subclass of Django's own :class:`~django.contrib.auth.forms.UserCreationForm`, the constraints on usernames and email addresses match those enforced by Django's default authentication backend for instances of :class:`~django.contrib.auth.models.User`.
-The repeated entry of the password serves to catch typos.

-   .. note:: **Unicode usernames**

-      There is one important difference in form behavior depending on the version of Python you're using.
-Django's username validation regex allows a username to contain any word character along with the following set of additional characters: ``.@+-``.
-However, on Python 2 this regex uses the ``ASCII`` flag (since Python 2's string type is ASCII by default), while on Python 3 it uses the ``UNICODE`` flag (since Python 3's string type is Unicode).
-This means that usernames containing non-ASCII word characters are only permitted when using Python 3.

    .. note:: **Validation of usernames**

+      Django supplies a default regex-based validator for usernames in its base :class:`~django.contrib.auth.models.AbstractBaseUser`
+      implementation, allowing any word character along with the following set of additional characters: `.`, `@`, `+`, and `-`.
+However, in Django 1.11 on Python 2 this regex uses the :data:`re.ASCII` flag, while on Python 3 it uses the :data:`re.UNICODE` flag.
+This means that if you're using Django 1.11, the set of accepted characters will vary depending on the Python version you use.

       Because it's a subclass of Django's
       :class:`~django.contrib.auth.forms.UserCreationForm`,
       :class:`RegistrationForm` will inherit the base validation
       defined by Django.
-It also adds a custom :meth:`~django.forms.Form.clean()` method which applies one
+It also applies one custom validator:
-      custom validator:
       :class:`~django_registration.validators.ReservedNameValidator`.
 See
       the documentation for
       :class:`~django_registration.validators.ReservedNameValidator`